 - How can visitors request more info? — By completing the lead capture form and clicking the orange “Get Info” CTA button.

 The blue box above the form creates urgency and encourages prospects to request more information sooner, rather than later:

 Following the previous interaction with SNHU, the university retargets with LinkedIn ads like this one:

-Clicking the ad leads to this post-click experience, which isn’t quite as personalized as the other two:
+Clicking the ad leads to this post-click landing page, which isn’t quite as personalized as the other two:

-- What is the page offering? — The ad narrative continues onto the post-click experience, promoting SNHU’s offer for an online Master’s Degree in Data Analytics on both the ad and post-click page.
+- What is the page offering? — The ad narrative continues onto the post-click landing page, promoting SNHU’s offer for an online Master’s Degree in Data Analytics on both the ad and post-click page.